zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

   keep your controllers simple, as it will make working with your application easier in the long run.

-Rails recommends using model-level validations in most circumstances, however there may be specific cases where you want to complement them with alternate validations.
+Zoisite recommends using model-level validations in most circumstances, however there may be specific cases where you want to complement them with alternate validations.